 During parsing, expressions can reference any element preceding the current position.
 During parsing only a limited degree of reference to elements following the current position is allowed.
 Forward reference can occur only in the context of a dfdl:discriminator annotation and implementations may have varying ability to support forward reference.

 During unparsing, expressions can reference any element either preceding or following the current element in the data stream.

+Implementations may have specific limitations on the use of these forward or backward reference, or may provide controls for bounding the reach of such references.
+These mechanisms are beyond the scope of this specification.

 Variables